What Is the Earned Income Tax Credit (EITC)?

 Quick Answer

-The earned income tax credit (EITC) is a refundable tax credit designed to provide relief for low- to moderate-income working people.
-In 2022, about $64 billion in earned income credits was distributed to 31 million taxpayers, with an average credit of $2,043.
-If you meet eligibility requirements and qualify for a credit, you may even receive a tax refund.
+The earned income tax credit (EITC) is a refundable tax credit designed to help low- to moderate-income working people.
+According to the most IRS data from 2023, roughly 23 million workers and families receive approximately $64 billion from EITC in total.
+The average credit is $2,743.
+If you qualify for a credit, you can save hundreds or thousands of dollars on your taxes, and may even receive a tax refund.
 Here's what you need to know.

 How Do Earned Income Tax Credits Work?